kingfrash123/Movie-Viewer/README.md

 By: **king Primo**

-**FlexFlix** is a movie browsing app app that introduces networking to api data from themoviedb's movie api to get currently showing movies and posters for them
+**FlexFlix** is a movie browsing app app that introduces networking to get api data from themoviedb's movie api to get currently showing movies and posters for them

 ## The following functionality is implemented: